moccalotto/kaos/_brainstorms/ever-dungeon.md

 spelunkers make a living by collecting that water.
 Even though it is a slow process, it is relatively safe and it only requires a few simple containers.

+Magic and alchemy can be used to purify water and even distil water from blood and other fluids.

 #### Metal

 The Dungeon is the only source of metal available.
 For some reason, many